tsanket8329/DSA-Practise/README.md

 Function Signature vector parseInts(string str); Input A single string str consisting of integers separated by commas.
 Example: "23,4,56" Output Return a vector of integers parsed from the string.
 Each integer should be printed on a new line.
 Example

+Input:

+23,4,56

+Output:

+23 4 56 Explanation The input string contains numbers separated by commas.
+You need to split the string and convert each number into an integer.
+Constraints The length of the string is less than 1000.
+All values in the string are valid integers.